-Operating leases - The Company leases offices, manufacturing plants and warehouses under operating lease agreements expiring through December 2020.
-Rental expense amounted to approximately \$9 million, \$7 million and \$7 million for the years ended December 31, 2013, 2012 and 2011, respectively.

-Future minimum lease payments under non-cancelable operating leases at December 31, 2013 are:
+Operating leases - We lease offices, manufacturing plants and warehouses under operating lease agreements expiring through December 2020.
+Rental expense amounted to approximately \$10 million, \$9 million and \$7 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+We do not have purchase options related to the operating lease agreements.
+Future minimum lease payments under non-cancelable operating leases at December 31, 2014 are approximately: